Table of Contents

 Validate its quality

-Then, research the vendors who can supply you with the product you need.
+Then, research the vendors who can supply you with your desired product.
 The most intuitive places to find a supplier are Alibaba and Aliexpress.
 Get in touch with those vendors whose rating is 4+ to ensure your future collaboration is honest and transparent.

 Set the right price

-- Use the Amazon FBA calculator.<span style=”font-weight: 400;”> This online tool allows you to suggest the final price depending on your profit margin and shipping to the fulfillment center and customers costs.
+- Use the Amazon FBA calculator.
+This online tool allows you to suggest the final price depending on your profit margin, shipping to the fulfillment center, and customers’ costs.